 Use of Leverage.
 To execute its strategies, the Fund and/or the underlying funds will be able to employ financial leverage through the use of short selling, borrowing or the use of standardized and over-the-counter derivative financial instruments.
 The Fund is limited to borrowing directly or indirectly through the underlying funds up to the equivalent of 50% of its net asset value.
-See subheading "Risk Factors - Leverage Risk."
+See subheading "What are the risks of investing in a Mutual Fund? - Leverage Risk".

 The Fund or the underlying funds will be able to enter into securities lending, repurchase and reverse repurchase transactions.
 These transactions will be used in combination with the Fund's other investment strategies in a manner considered most appropriate to achieving the Fund's investment objective and enhancing the Fund's returns.
-See heading "Securities Lending, Repurchase and Reverse Repurchase Transactions" for a description of these transactions and see subheading "Risk Factors - Securities Lending Risk" and "Risk Factors - Repurchase and Reverse Repurchase Transaction Risk" for the strategies to be used by the Fund to reduce the risks associated with them.
+See subheading "Securities Lending, Repurchase and Reverse Repurchase Transactions Risk" for a description of these transactions and for the strategies to be used by the Fund to reduce the risks associated with them.